deepjavalibrary/djl-demo/malicious-url-detector/docs/training_model.md

                                 XavierInitializer.RandomType.UNIFORM,
                                 XavierInitializer.FactorType.AVG,
                                 2.24);
-     //Set distribution of Initializer Randamozier to uniform and Factor to be average, with magintude.
+     //Set distribution of Initializer Randamozier to uniform and Factor to be average, with magnitude.

     //Use the above to create a TrainingConfig object